 Instructions

-- Combine Ingredients: Slowly add the dry ingredients and mix at low speed just until combined.
-Remove the bowl from the stand mixer and use a silicone spatula to fold together any remaining loose ingredients.
+Remove the bowl from the stand mixer and use a rubber spatula to fold together any remaining loose ingredients.

-- Bake: Use a cookie scoop to scoop out the dough and drop it onto the prepared baking sheet.
-Then take the bottom of a ¼ cup measuring cup to flatten down the cookie dough.
-Bake for 11-13 minutes, just until the edges of the cookies start to turn light brown in color.
+Step 5: Bake.
+Use a cookie scoop to scoop out the dough and drop it onto the prepared baking sheet.
+Use the bottom of a ¼ cup measuring cup to flatten down the cookie dough.

 Expert Baking Tips